hacspec/hax/examples/README.md

 Run `make` in `proofs/fstar/extraction` to see that/if the extracted code type checks.
 When it typechecks, you proved panic freedom of the code!
 Congrats 🎉

+Use the vscode commands to trigger F\*.
+Note that you may have to restart F\* regularly.
+(The vscode extension is not very stable yet.)
+You can lax-typecheck (Lax to position) the F\* code to ensure that the code is syntactically correct, or "Verify to position" to fully typecheck.
+In each case it will fun F\* up to the curser in the file.

 #### ChaCha20

 Chacha20 typechecks out of the box.